TV Bahia: TV Globo (1987–present)

-In the 2014 edition of the National Programming Award, held by Rede Globo, TV Bahia was awarded as the station with the largest audience among the affiliates of the Rio de Janeiro network throughout Brazil.
+In the 2014 edition of the National Programming Award, held by Rede Globo, TV Bahia was awarded as the station with the largest ratings among the affiliates of the Rio de Janeiro network throughout Brazil.
 In the same award, it was recognized for the call for the broadcast of the match between Juazeirense and Juazeiro, considered the best of its kind among the network's partners, and for the entertainment program Mosaico Baiano, which was one of the three best regional online programs of the year.

 In May 2019, Rede Bahia carried out layoffs of several journalists and other employees of TV Bahia, after the company lost money in 2018.
 Documentation Center (CEDOC) and marketing team employees were fired, in addition to veteran newscaster Anna Valéria, who had been at the station for 31 years.
 That December, TV Bahia started to live broadcast its programming through Globoplay, Grupo Globo's streaming platform.

+On January 4, 2023, TV Bahia announced new changes in top management positions, which took effect on April 1.
+Eurico Meira da Costa left Rede Bahia after five years, and was replaced by news manager Ana Raquel Copetti, who became mews director.
+The sports sector is no longer linked to the news department, being now part of the programming area (responsible for the production of entertainment programs).
+Sports manager Alexandre Boyd became the Programming, Entertainment and Sports director, replacing Carlyle Ávila, who also left the station.

+In March 2023, already recovered from financial and ratings problems caused by a good phase of competitor RecordTV Itapoan, TV Bahia became one of the three most watched TV Globo stations in Brazil, according to the Kantar IBOPE Media measurement.
+The affiliate reached the third highest ratiings among affiliates and Globo's O&O stations, behind only the network's main flagship station, TV Globo Rio de Janeiro, and the affiliate RBS TV Porto Alegre.
+The local programs with the highest ratings shown by TV Bahia were the local newscasts Jornal da Manhã and Bahia Meio Dia, while on the national program the highlights were the rerun of O Rei do Gado on Vale a Pena Ver de Novo and the seven o'clock soap opera Vai na Fé, respectively.
+On December 6, TV Bahia was awarded by TV Globo as the network's station with the largest ratings, surpassing all those that are part of Kantar IBOPE Media's National Television Panel (PNT).